 - Placement, during which funds are integrated into the financial system or into a legal business.
 If we’re talking about proceeds from crimes like drug trafficking, these assets will often be in cash.

 - Layering is the process by which money is separated from its source, making it difficult for investigators to see exactly where the money went.

 - Integration is when money enters the legal economy.
 At this point, the money appears clean and investigators can no longer see where it originally came from.

-The cost of money laundering
+What is the cost of money laundering?

 Since money laundering is by nature a secretive crime, it’s hard to come up with a precise estimate of exactly how much money we're talking about.
 Part of a money launderer’s job is to go undetected.

 The best we have are estimates based on data available to us—and those estimates are jaw-dropping.
 Here are some key figures to put money laundering into perspective: